elizais/test_task/README.md

 # test_task

-You need to go in directory SRC to build Dockerfile
+You need to go to directory SRC to build Dockerfile

 ```
 cd src